briceln/DataScience/README.md

 ## 3.2.1 Figure out how the X,Y and Z planes are used in the data
 ![Task on Azure Scrum Board](./res/img/task-understand-how-planes-are-used.png)

+In the first weeks, we had to understand the data and how can we use it to get a 3D visualisation.
+My task was to understand how we can use the euler angles of each bone.
+LUMC's contact told us that the euler angles were defined using the [WU standard](./res/pdf/Wu%20et%20al%20J%20Biomech%2038%20(2005)%20981–992.pdf).
+We learn that all angles are degrees.
+And we learn, how each bone behaves in each plane (frontal, sagittal and transverse).

 ## 3.2.2 Multiple exercises detection script

+Visualizing converted data showed several recordings contained more than one exercise.
+We wanted each file to contain only one times of an exercise and not several.
+This allows to have more exercises to train the model.

 The Notebook can be found [here](./res/notebooks/Multiple%20Exercises%20Detection.ipynb)
 The script can be found [here](https://dev.azure.com/DataScienceMinor/_git/Data%20Science?path=%2FMutlipleExercisesDetectionV2.py)

+After spending 2 weeks and a half coding this script, I decided to stop the development because the files containing several times the same exercise had to be split and running out of time, so I decided to do the [verification by hand](#323-split-the-data).

 ## 3.2.3 Split the data